SuryaNelakanti/covidcases_tracker/README.md

 # Covid Cases Tracker

-A simple website that tracks the covid cases in India.
+Super simple website that tracks the covid cases in India.
 Dataset has been taken from Covid19India, which is a public dataset.

 Still working on creating charts using Chart.Js libraries.